 Some discretionary trusts contain a role known as the Appointor, Principal or Guardian.
 A key power of this role is usually to appoint or remove the trustees of the trust.
 Subject to the trust deed, the Appointor of a discretionary trust may be able to be changed using this deed of change.

-It is critical that you consider the deed settling the trust, as well as each subsequent deed and instrument having effect over the trust matters, when determining how to effect a change of Appointor and who has the relevant power.
+You must consider the deed settling the trust, as well as each subsequent deed and instrument having an effect over the trust matters when determining how to effect a change of Appointor and who has the relevant power.

 This deed takes the approach of retiring all existing Appointors (including any that intend to continue as Controller) and then appointing new Appointors (again, including any wishing to continue).